Episode353/wwg24/README.txt

 	- The Power
 		- has a number of different effects such as low gravity or resistance
-		- only one effect can be active at a time
+		- only one effect can be active at a time make the shotgun shoot slower and be more powerful

 	Website:
 		- Would be cool if there was a page to upload user created maps that could be added to the game